taocpp/PEGTL/doc/Getting-Started.md

 }
 ```

-In the above each command line parameter is parsed as a JSON string and a trace is given to understand hwo the grammar matches the input.
+In the above each command line parameter is parsed as a JSON string and a trace is given to understand how the grammar matches the input.

+For more information see `tao/pegtl/contrib/trace.hpp`.

 ## Parse Tree / AST

-When developing grammars, a common goal is to generate a [parse tree](https://en.wikipedia.org/wiki/Parse_tree) or an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+When developing parsers, a common goal after creating the grammar is to generate a [parse tree](https://en.wikipedia.org/wiki/Parse_tree) or an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 The PEGTL provides a [Parse Tree](Parse-Tree.md) builder that can filter and/or transform tree nodes on-the-fly.
-Additionally, a helper is provided to print out the resulting data structure in the [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format, suitable for creating a graphical representation of the parse tree.
+Additionally, a helper is provided to print out the resulting data structure in [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format, suitable for creating a graphical representation of the parse tree.

-The following example uses a selector to filter the parse tree nodes, as otherwise the graphical representation may become confusing quite quickly.
+The following example uses a selector to choose which rules generate parse tree nodes, as the graphical representation will usually be too large and confusing when not using a filter and generating nodes for *all* rules.

 ```c++
 #include <tao/pegtl.hpp>